zigcBenx/xdebug-easy-setup/environments/sail/general.md

 - Disable **"Break at first line in PHP scripts"** for smoother debugging.
 - Add breakpoints anywhere in your project.

 When you refresh your Laravel application, the debugger will stop at your breakpoints as expected.
-Happy debugging! 🎉